Lancie aims to create articles that are enjoyable to read on a broad range of topics.

 This is a personal lesson for me as I would have voted for a third party, given the chance, on grounds of conscience.
 If I had, I would have become part of the bloc that could have, but did not, tip the balance.

-If there was ever a year for a third party to show up, this - where both candidates were reprehensible - would be it.
+If there was ever a year for a third party to show up, this—where both candidates were reprehensible—would be it.
 It was a significant jump from the last election, but it's not going to get another chance to build up momentum, culminating in a real shakeup.
-It does seem, therefore, that a third-party vote will only make change if it happens repeatedly over a long period of time, long enough for it to start making headlines.
+It does seem, therefore, that a third-party vote will only make a change if it happens repeatedly over a long period of time, long enough for it to start making headlines.
 That's not going to be fast enough for most people.

-Despite all this - despite the dialogue failure, the brewing resentment, the need for change - I personally feel that Clinton would have been better, because the election of Trump implies a mandate and an empowerment for intolerance, even if the man himself turns out to be just playing the rage like a fiddle.
+Despite all this—despite the dialogue failure, the brewing resentment, the need for change—I personally feel that Clinton would have been better, because the election of Trump implies a mandate and empowerment for intolerance, even if the man himself turns out to be just playing the rage like a fiddle.

 Today, America voted for itself rather than its implications for others.
 The public would rather support blatant racism in the hopes of curing their monetary situations.
 That's fine.
 That's what a choice is, and what remains to be seen is how to move forward.

 Ken Burgess from Florida on November 09, 2016:

 THIS: "And the final blow was the alienation of the middle.
 Not everyone who voted for Trump was a flaming bigot - some were simply conservative about the economy, or wanted a business focus.
 Most of Obama's eight years were characterized by more social progress than economic.
 It's not too hard to see how one might swallow the bitter pill, since while social progress is important for living, money is important for life. " Is the MAIN reason why he won.

 There is a Micheal Moore clip you could find on youtube, he explained in 5 minutes why Trump would win.